DataDog/hiring-engineers/answers.md

  Lastly, capture this bird event as a list of **bird_sighting**.
 To avoid multiple events from the bird, we could clean the data or aggregate events within Datadog, using the aggregation feature.

-4. Set up a Timeboard plotting temperature, humidity, and photo_incidence.
+4. Set up a Timeboard plotting **temperature**, **humidity**, and **photo_incidence**.

 5. We now have a searchable Timeboard!
 We can search for particular **bird_sighting** event, filtered by particular logged out features.
 We can overlay these events on the weather patterns from step 4.

 With this tool we can now try to correlate particular bird-sightings, in almost real-time, with weather patterns.
 Here's one hypothesis to test -

-Dark-eyed juncos are known as snowbirds, because they appear around the first snowfall.
+Dark-eyed juncos are known as snowbirds, because they appear around the time of the first snowfall.
 But does the data actually validate this?
 Can we correlate the appearance of these birds, with snow, or with a temperature drop?
 Or would we have to add in additional measured variables?
-Unlike other systems that purely measure historical correlation, Datadog allows us to monitor in real-time - a large number of dark-eyed juncos on a somewhat hot day would be something of an anomaly, and our system could flag it!
+Unlike other systems that purely measure historical correlation, Datadog allows us to monitor in real-time - a large number of dark-eyed juncos on a hot day would be an anomaly, and our system could flag it!